My Quotes: A New Revenue Source for a Lab Supply Marketplace

 3. Compete in an industry that already had mature quote capabilities

-4. Set the stage for more initiatives, such as requesting a quote from within the platform
+4. Lay a robust foundation for more improvements, such as requesting a quote from within the platform

 DISCOVERY